 Content is one of the most debated and often hyped topic in marketing and business nowadays.
-Yet, beyond the scope of content marketing and content in a collaboration and social business context, a much broader evolution is going on in the company-wide adoption and holistic approach of information management.
-An evolution within the context of customer experiences, mutual value creation and digital business.
+Yet, beyond the scope of content in marketing and content in a collaboration and social business context, a much broader evolution is going on in the company-wide adoption and holistic approach of information management .
+An evolution within the context of digital transformation, business value creation and digital business.

 Information management involves all areas of business and it’s essential that marketers, IT people and other stakeholders understand it.
 Intelligent information management and a better alignment of business – including the CMO and CIO in a digital transformation context – with a focus on consistency, availability, intelligence and the customer experience, is where the real work needs to be done, beyond and through the silos.
 This is the age of digital business, connected in all possible ways and with new ways of using, capturing and managing information as the contextual differentiator.